CraicOverflow89/Krash/readme.md

  - convert `KrashOutput` to handle input (from CLI) for some cases
     - would also be useful to have access to args from `$krash [script] [args]`
  - add test to each suite to check that correct output is produced by `echo(value)`
+    - also need to add `comparison` test that checks conditional operators
+    - check all operators for type

 ### Issues